Meteorologist Drew Anderson has your updated forecast Friday and Saturday nights on Eyewitness News.

 As a member of the American Meteorological Society and the National Weather Association, Drew attended conferences across the country to keep current on the latest meteorological findings.

-The National Weather Service certified him in severe weather spotting, and he received several awards in meteorology, including one from AccuWeather.
+The National Weather Service certified him in severe weather spotting, and he has received several awards in meteorology, including one from AccuWeather.